toluagboola/vue-task-tracker/README.md

 yarn serve
 ```

-Navigate to [http://localhost:8080/](http://localhost:8080/) to view it in your browser
+Navigate to [http://localhost:8080/](http://localhost:8080/) to view it in your browser.

 ## Run the JSON-server backend